chaos-polymtl/lethe/doc/source/parameters/dem/post-processing.rst

  Since the default value for the ``end step`` is 0, the ``end step`` must be set according to the duration of the simulation or at least is higher than the ``initial step``, otherwise the particles' average velocity, granular temperature, and/or grid will not be output.

 * The ``output frequency`` is used to choose the frequency of creation of output files with the particles' average velocity, granular temperature, and/or grid outputting.

-* The ``particles velocity output name`` is used to set a name for the output file with the particle's average velocity.
-By default, the file is named ``particles_velocity``.

-* The ``granular temperature output name`` is used to set a name for the output file with the particle's granular temperature.
-By default, the file is named ``granular_temperature``.